akhodakivskiy/VimFx/documentation/api.md

     commands.tab_new.run(args)
   ```

 - Adding new commands.
-This is intended to be used by extension authors who wish
-  to extend VimFx, not config file users.
-They should use the
+It is recommended to use the `vimfx.addCommand()` helper
-  `vimfx.addCommand()` helper instead.
+  instead.
+It’s easier.

   ```js
   vimfx.modes.normal.commands.new_command = {